-If you book a basic economy fare on American Airlines, you’ll be in boarding group eight or nine, which are the last boarding groups.
-The downside to boarding last is that there’s less likely to be space for your carry-on, so you may be forced to gate check it.
+If you book a basic economy fare on American Airlines, you’ll generally be in boarding group eight or nine, which are the last boarding groups.
+The downside to boarding last is that there might not be space for your carry-on, so you may have to gate check it.

 - AAdvantage elite members and those with a co-branded AAdvantage credit card that has an early boarding benefit are exempt from this

-- For a limited time, all AAdvantage members can at least board with Group 6
+- All AAdvantage members can at least board with group six

 - Basic economy passengers can pay for priority boarding, with the cost varying by flight

 During the pandemic we saw American Airlines eliminate change fees on a vast majority of fares.
 This is great, because it means you can cancel your ticket, and then apply the credit toward a future itinerary.
 American Airlines basic economy fares don’t allow ticket changes, so the tickets are very much “use it or lose it.”